szepeviktor/option-inspector/readme.txt

 Notice: This plugin uses `eval()` to update serialized options.
 Please **DO NOT** use it in production.

-This plugin is as WordPress comform as it can be.
+This plugin is as WordPress conform as it can be.

 [GitHub repo](https://github.com/szepeviktor/option-inspector)